tetsuhaut/clikor/README.md

 I shall try this one after the Windows only way is implemented.

 # TODOs
-- when reaching the end of the click playback, reset the mouse at the position when the user originally clicked on the play button
 - try to implement the MouseEventListener in a more portable way (see above)